Mathura Junction railway station

-Mathura Junction railway station is an important station on Agra–Delhi chord of Delhi–Mumbai and Delhi–Chennai lines.
+Mathura Junction railway station (station code: MTJ) is an important station on the Agra–Delhi chord of the Delhi–Mumbai and Delhi–Chennai lines.
 It is located in Mathura district in the Indian state of Uttar Pradesh.
-It is one of the important North-Central Railway station.
+It is one of the important North-Central Railway stations.
 It serves Mathura and Vrindavan.

 Overview

 Mathura is the birthplace of Lord Krishna.
 He spent his childhood in Vrindavan, 11 km away from Mathura.
 Therefore, both are major pilgrimage centres for Hindus.
-Mathura Refinery of Indian Oil Corporation which is one of the largest oil refineries of India is located at Mathura.
+Mathura Refinery of the Indian Oil Corporation which is one of the largest oil refineries in India, is located in Mathura.